Setup & First Sync

 macOS

 Download the macOS app from the downloads page.
-It installs as a menu-bar application.
-On launch it checks your license and manages the rtmify-live runtime process.
+It installs as a menu-bar application, manages the rtmify-live runtime process, and allows you to start in preview mode when no license is installed.

 Windows